Chrome Enterprise release notes

 As early as Chrome 97, Chrome will make security improvements by introducing Control Flow Guard (CFG) for Windows.
 This change might cause interoperability issues with software that injects code into Chrome's process space, such as Data Loss Prevention software.
 Please file a

-• Network Service on Windows will be sandboxed back to top
+- Network Service on Windows will be sandboxed

 As early as Chrome 97, to improve security and reliability, the network service, already running in its own process, will be sandboxed on Windows.
 As part of this, third-party code that is currently able to tamper with the network service may be prevented from doing so.
 This might cause interoperability issues with software that injects code into Chrome's process space, such as Data Loss Prevention software.
 An enterprise policy has been added to allow early testing of the new sandbox, and to disable the sandbox if incompatibilities are discovered.
 You can test the sandbox in your environment using